rsp/getnode/README.md

 * There should be an option to build without SSL and maybe without testing.
 * There will be an option to automatically `make install`.
 * There will be option to automatically answer Yes to any question.
-* There will be a way to supply the correct SHA-1 checksum to verify against.

 This is an early version, use it at your own risk.